A Quick Guide to the Microsoft Power Platform

 • Collecting customer feedback.

-Act with Power Apps
+Create Custom Applications with Microsoft Power Apps

 Power Apps helps users to build low-code web and mobile applications based on their data sources, including the CDS, Microsoft 365, Dynamics 365, and SharePoint.